percona/pbm-docs/docs/reference/pbm-commands.md

 Shows the status of Percona Backup for MongoDB.
 The output provides the following information:

-* `pbm-agent` processes version and state,
+* `pbm-agent` processes version and state
-* currently running backups or restores
+* Currently running backups or restores
-* backups stored in the remote storage
+* Backups stored in the remote storage
 * Point-in-Time Recovery status
 * Valid time ranges for point-in-time recovery and the data size